TosbackCgusBridge-Bot/CGUs-versions/Onestopplus/Privacy Policy.md

  Effective Date and Privacy Policy Changes

 We may from time to time make changes to our Privacy Policy to reflect changes in our practices.
 We reserve the right to revise or modify this Privacy Policy in whole or in part at any time.
-We will inform you of any update to our Privacy Policy by posting the updated Privacy Policy with its effective date on our Site.
+We will inform you of any update to our Privacy Policy by posting the updated Privacy Policy with its effective date on our websites.
 The effective date is posted at the beginning of the notice.
+We may email periodic reminders of our Privacy Policy, but you should check our website frequently to see any recent changes.

   Terms of Use

-**PLEASE READ THESE TERMS OF USE CAREFULLY BEFORE USING THIS SITE**
+**PLEASE READ THESE TERMS OF USE CAREFULLY BEFORE USING OUR SERVICES**

-By using this site, (the "Site"), you signify your agreement to these Terms of Use.
-If you do not agree to these Terms of Use, please do not use this Site.
+By accessing or using FULLBEAUTY Brands websites (the "Site(s)"), catalogs and other products and services, or contacting our call center representatives (collectively, the "Services"), you signify your agreement to these Terms of Use.
 This Site is owned and operated by FULLBEAUTY Brands, Inc. and its affiliates and their brands.
 The words "we", "our", "us" and "FULLBEAUTY Brands" refer to FULLBEAUTY Brands, Inc. and its affiliates and their brands unless a different meaning is evident from the context.

+The Services are offered to you conditioned upon your acceptance without modification of all the terms, conditions, and notices set forth herein.
+Please read these Terms of Use carefully, as they contain important information about limitations of liability and resolution of disputes through arbitration rather than in court.
+You should also read our Privacy Policy, which also governs our relationship.
 We reserve the right, at any time and in our sole discretion, to change, modify or otherwise alter these Terms of Use.
-Such changes and/or modifications are effective immediately when posted on the Site.
-Please review the Terms of Use periodically.
-If any modification is not acceptable to you, your only recourse is to stop using the Site.
-Your continued use of the Site after the changes and/or modifications are posted will constitute your acceptance of the revised terms and conditions.
+Such changes and/or modifications are effective immediately when posted on our websites.
+We may email periodic reminders of our Terms of Use, but you should check our website frequently to see any recent changes.
+Your continued use of our Services after the changes and/or modifications are posted will constitute your acceptance of the revised terms and conditions.
+If you do not agree to these Terms of Use, please do not use our Services.

 **ACCEPTABLE USES**